-- 6505.1 To qualify for a license by score transfer, an applicant shall: - (a) Meet the education requirements set forth under § 6502.1(a), or if the applicant was educated in a foreign country meet the requirements set forth under § 6503; - (b) Meet the training requirements set forth under § 6502.1(b); - (c) Have received a passing score on each test that forms a part of the NAPLEX, or its successor, which shall be the passing score as determined by the NABP; - (d) Receive a passing score on each test that forms a part of the MPJE for the District of Columbia, or its successor, which shall be the passing score as determined by the NABP; - (e) Be at least 18 years of age; - (f) Have not been convicted of a crime involving moral turpitude or bearing directly on the fitness of the applicant to be licensed; and - (g) Have requested a score transfer to the District of Columbia at the time the applicant applied to take his or her initial NAPLEX examination. - 6505.2 To apply for a license by score transfer, an applicant shall: - (a) Submit a completed application to the Board on the required forms and include: - (1) The applicant's social security number on the application.
-If the applicant does not have a social security number, the applicant shall: - (i) Submit with the application a sworn affidavit, under penalty of perjury, stating that he or she does not have a social security number; and
+- To qualify for a license by score transfer, an applicant shall: - (a) Meet the education requirements set forth under § 6502.1(a), or if the applicant was educated in a foreign country meet the requirements set forth under § 6503;

+- (b) Meet the training requirements set forth in § 6502 or § 6503; - (c) Have received a passing score on each test that forms a part of the NAPLEX, or its successor, which shall be the passing score as determined by the NABP; - (d) Receive a passing score on each test that forms a part of the MPJE for the District of Columbia, or its successor, which shall be the passing score as determined by the NABP; - (e) Be at least 18 years of age; - (f) Have not been convicted of a crime involving moral turpitude or bearing directly on the fitness of the applicant to be licensed; and - (g) Have requested a score transfer to the District of Columbia at the time the applicant applied to take his or her initial NAPLEX examination. - To apply for a license by score transfer, an applicant shall: - (a) Submit a completed application to the Board on the required forms and include: - (1) The applicant's social security number on the application.
+If the applicant does not have a social security number, the applicant shall submit with the application a sworn affidavit, under penalty of perjury, stating that he or she does not have a social security number; - (2) Two (2) recent passport-type photographs of the applicant's face measuring two inches by two inches (2" x 2"), which clearly expose the area from the top of the forehead to the bottom of the chin; and - (3) One (1) clear photocopy of a U.S. government-issued photo ID, such as a driver's license, as proof of identity. - (b) Submit the NABP score transfer form with the application for licensure; - (c) Submit proof acceptable to the Board that the applicant has successfully completed a pharmacy internship meeting the training requirements set forth in § 6502 or § 6503 of this chapter; - (d) Pay all required fees; and - (e) Successfully complete the MPJE examination after receiving Board approval to take the examination and arrange to have the score result sent directly to the